MagdalenaOlak/Java_solutions/README.md

 		}

-- <a name=""></a>[Number of words in the string](https://gist.github.com/MagdalenaOlak/baae33b9eb5c4f388c5ad75da18eb521) - How many words are in the given string?
+- <a name="Number of words in the string"></a>[Number of words in the string](https://gist.github.com/MagdalenaOlak/baae33b9eb5c4f388c5ad75da18eb521) - How many words are in the given string?

 		import java.util.Scanner;